 The single exception is visitors to the Animal Kingdom Lodge, who should always pay for savanna views.

-On the map, the main building (lower left) and Sugarloaf Key building (center) contain only concierge rooms.
-The Sago Key building (top left) is a little too far from the pools for family visitors, while many rooms in the Boca Chica and Big Pine Key buildings (which make a corner in the lower right) are a little too close to the pool and subject to noise–though for reasons noted above this is probably the most quiet of Disney World main pools.
+On the map (click it to enlarge it), the building at the bottom right is the DVC Villas at the Grand Floridian (separately reviewed here).
+The main building (center) and Sugarloaf Key building contain only concierge rooms.
+The Sago Key building (top center) is a little too far from the pools for family visitors, while many rooms in the Boca Chica and Big Pine Key buildings (which make a corner in the center right) are a little too close to the pool and subject to noise–though for reasons noted above this is probably the most quiet of Disney World main pools.

 This leaves Conch Key as the recommended building, especially its side closest to the main building.
-It’s a little far from the main building with its shops and bus and monorail access (the monorail is the line at the far left) but it is quiet without being too far from the central pool, and the closest building to the boat dock.
+It’s a little far from the main building with its shops and bus and monorail access, but it is quiet without being too far from the central pool, and the closest building to the boat dock.